-A well-rounded nonprofit strategic plan is essential whether the internal and external states are critical or not.
-Yet, many nonprofits disregard the significance of structured planning and consider it a mere formality rather than necessity.
+A well-rounded nonprofit strategic plan is essential whether the internal or external states are critical or not.
+Yet, many nonprofits disregard the significance of structured planning and consider it a mere formality rather than a necessity.

-The strategic planning nonprofit organizations always have the upper hand at handling both critical and day-to-day scenarios.
-Having a thought-through blueprint allows acting mindfully and leveraging off every team member’s unique advantages.
+Strategic planning nonprofit organizations always have the upper hand in handling both critical and day-to-day scenarios.
+Having a thought-through blueprint allows acting mindfully and leveraging every team member’s unique advantages.

 What is a nonprofit strategic plan?

 Strategic planning is the process of creating an action course for any company or project.
 Although the general idea behind developing a strategy is similar across all organizations, the people and factors that contribute to the process are unique to each cause.

 Compared to for-profit companies, nonprofits have drastically different goals.
 This means that the tools and tactics used for achieving these intentions will also be specific to nonprofit operations.
 And a nonprofit strategic plan is basically a detailed resume of all the instruments and techniques that will contribute to the main goal.

 - Definition: A nonprofit strategic plan is a summary of the organization’s objectives and the methods of their achievement.
 Such a plan will typically feature research data, people, procedures, schedules, and more.

 The overall strategic planning process varies depending on the organization’s standing in the community, the external climate, and the internal dynamics.
 That’s why nonprofit firms might take different approaches to it.

 But at the same time, the essential developmental stages of any nonprofit strategic plan remain constant.
 Here are five key phases of putting together a strong strategy: